Dani3lSun/apex-app-crappybird/README.md

 - Mess your results in ranking lists
 The game runs best in WebKit browsers like Safari or Google Chrome.
 It is mobile optimized and best results can be achieved with iOS Safari, because the game runs in complete fullscreen mode (WebApp).
 Just bookmark the page to your homescreen.

+This game was designed and built to be part of the [ODTUG Apex Gaming Competition 2015](http://competition.odtug.com/pls/apex/f?p=AGC2015).

 ##Demo
 A demo application is available under https://apex.danielh.de/ords/f?p=CB